-Real life-quotes from inner city kids are brought to life in a shocking “Sesame Street”-style series, shedding light on the lessons better left unlearned.
+Real life-quotes from inner city kids are brought to life in a shocking take on traditional children’s programming, shedding light on the lessons better left unlearned.
 By Seyi Peter-Thomas.

 “Everyone on my street knows when you hear guns, you gotta duck, dodge, and roll.” — Antonio, age 9

 Heartbreaking truths like Antonio’s, along with dozens of other “life lessons,” are learned each day by children living in underprivileged urban areas rife with poverty, violence, and drugs.
-In a shocking series from VML/Kansas City and Station director Seyi Peter-Thomas, “educational” songs were derived from the harrowing, and unfortunately common, experiences of Youth Ambassadors participants, like what to do to stave off hunger or in the event of a shoot-out.
-To amplify the message, the team tapped into a well-known childhood medium — a colorful Sesame Street-style puppet show — to craft a series of shorts named “Welcome to My Neighborhood.”
+In the shocking series, “Welcome to My Neighborhood,” by VML/Kansas City and Station director Seyi Peter-Thomas, “educational” songs were derived from the harrowing, and unfortunately common, experiences of Youth Ambassadors participants, like what to do to stave off hunger.

 The Kansas City Youth Ambassadors program seeks to change these patterns by raising awareness and putting a spotlight on the children and teens fighting to make their voices heard.
 As such, the video series was unveiled at a fundraising event in Kansas City in the spring.
 Branded as the lessons that no one should have to learn, the audience was visibly more and more uncomfortable with each passing film — exactly as intended by the creators.
 Watching the films is not half as uncomfortable as having to learn those lessons.